Building a WebView for iOS and macOS in SwiftUI

 We can then define our view.
 Let’s call it WebView

-and have it implement our ViewRepresentable
+and let it implement ViewRepresentable

 :